 The Lyft Settlement Being Approved

-Lyft had originally entered into a proposed agreement to settle its drivers’ IC misclassification claims for $12.25 million, but Judge Vince Chhabria rejected that settlement as inadequate, as more fully detailed in our March 15, 2016 blog post.
+Lyft had originally entered into a proposed agreement to settle its drivers’ IC misclassification claims for $12.25 million, but Judge Vince Chhabria rejected that settlement as inadequate, as more fully detailed in my March 15, 2016 blog post.
 Following the rejection of that proposed settlement, the parties returned to Judge Chhabria with a proposed settlement of $27 million.

 Objections to the higher proposed settlement were filed by a few class members, a Teamsters local, and the “Uber Lyft Teamsters Rideshare Alliance,” nicknamed ULTRA.
 Those objections were principally aimed at the fact that the settlement allows Lyft to maintain its classification of the drivers as independent contractors and not reclassify them as employees.
 If the drivers were reclassified, federal labor laws would permit the Teamsters to unionize the drivers; otherwise, as independent contractors, they remain ineligible for union representation.